 If you’re a family with young kids that likes a little bit of adventure, a spot of hiking, a relaxed weekend walk, or perhaps you just loathe lugging a buggy around, the conundrum you’re likely to face is, how best to transport the offspring?
 We’ve tried all sorts of contraptions to remedy this dilemma, including the Ergobaby 360 sling (great for babies and small toddlers), but once they grow out of this and get more chunk on them, a bigger kiddo shipping agent is needed.
 Enter my favourite child carrier backpack – the Osprey Poco AG Premium!
 Here’s my review on why the Osprey Poco baby carrier is so great:

 *Disclosure: This post contains affiliate links, which means I may receive a commission if you click a link and purchase something that I have recommended.
 While clicking these links won’t cost you any extra money, they will help me keep this site up and running!

-A ton of science has gone into making the Osprey Poco super comfy to wear:
+A ton of science has gone into making the Osprey baby carrier super comfy to wear: